SSProve/ssprove/README.md

     psum (λ y : U, psum (λ x : T, S x y))
 ```

+### Other admits

+Our development also contains a few new work-in-progress results that are
+admitted, but none of them is used to show the results from the paper above.

-### How to find axioms
+### How to find axioms/admits

-Our methodology to find such dependencies is to use the `Print Assumptions`
-command of Coq which lists axioms a definition depends on.
+We use the `Print Assumptions`command of Coq which lists axioms/admits on which
+a definition depends.
 For instance
 ```coq
 Print Assumptions par_commut.
 ```